Maratby/Tsunami/README.md

 # Tsunami | Fusing every vanilla joker with Splash

-Requires Fusion Jokers mod (https://github.com/itayfeder/Fusion-Jokers)
+Requires Fusion Jokers mod (https://github.com/lshtech/Fusion-Jokers) The version linked here is Elbe's fork, fixing the issues with the rarity method presented by a recent Steamodded update.
+The files for this mod are included in the github for convenience

 I am going to fuse every vanilla Joker with Splash...
 Eventually.